backstage/backstage/docs/permissions/plugin-authors/05-frontend-authorization.md

 description: Placing frontend components behind authorization
 ---

-In the previous sections, we learned how to place our plugin's backend API routes behind authorization using the permission framework.
-Most routes that return some data to be displayed (such as our `GET /todos` route) need no additional changes on the frontend, as the backend will simply not return the items that are unauthorized for the user.
-However, UI elements that allow the user to trigger some sort of creation, edit, or removal through an interaction often need additional changes to provide a good user experience.
+In the previous sections, we learned how to protect our plugin's backend API routes with the permission framework.
+Most routes that return some data to be displayed (such as our `GET /todos` route) need no additional changes on the frontend, as the backend will simply return an empty list or a `404`.
+However, for UI elements that trigger a mutative action, it's common practice to hide or disable them when a user doesn't have permission.

 Take, for example, the "Add" button in our todo list application.
 When a user clicks this button, the frontend makes a `POST` request to our backend's `/todos` route.
 If a user tries to add a todo but is not authorized, they will have no way of knowing this until they perform the action and are faced with an error.
 This is a poor user experience.
 We can do better by disabling the add button.

-**NOTE:** Placing frontend components behind authorization cannot take the place of placing your backend routes behind authorization.
+> Note: Placing frontend components behind authorization cannot take the place of placing your backend routes behind authorization.
 Authorization checks on the frontend should be used in _addition_ to the corresponding backend authorization, as an improvement to the user experience.
 If you do not place your backend route behind authorization, a malicious actor can still send a request to the route even if you disabled the corresponding frontend component.

 ## Using `usePermission`